camb416/pudt-3200/README.md

 Grades of Incomplete
 The grade of I, or temporary incomplete, may be granted to a student under unusual and extenuating circumstances, such as when the student’s academic life is interrupted by a medical or personal emergency.
 This mark is not given automatically but only upon the student’s request and at the discretion of the instructor.
 A Request for Incomplete form must be completed and signed by student and instructor.
 The time allowed for completion of the work and removal of the “I” mark will be set by the instructor with the following limitations: [You should include one the following standards, depending on the level of your course].

-Undergraduate students: Work must be completed no later than the seventh week of the following fall semester for spring or summer term incompletes and no later than the seventh week of the following spring semester for fall term incompletes.
+Work must be completed no later than the seventh week of the following fall semester for spring or summer term incompletes and no later than the seventh week of the following spring semester for fall term incompletes.
 Grades of “I” not revised in the prescribed time will be recorded as a final grade of “F” by the Office of the Registrar.

-Graduate students: Work must be completed no later than one year following the end of the class.
-Grades of “I” not revised in the prescribed time will be recorded as a final grade of “WF” (for Parsons and Mannes graduate students) or “N” (for all other graduate students) by the Office of the Registrar.
-The grade of “N” does not affect the GPA but does indicate a permanent incomplete.

-Divisional, Program and Class Policies [You should include the following headings with the recommended text.
-In addition, you should include any other policies you may have.]
+## Divisional, Program and Class Policies

 ● Responsibility
 Students are responsible for all assignments, even if they are absent.
 Late assignments, failure to complete the assignments for class discussion and/or critique, and lack of preparedness for in-class discussions, presentations and/or critiques will jeopardize your successful completion of this course.